What to Know About the Gilroy Garlic Festival Shooting

 Who to contact if you need help

-The Gilroy Police Department posted a phone number for festival attendees to call if they have information to share, or are looking for members of their family.
+The Gilroy Police Department posted a phone number for festival attendees to call if they have information to share, or are looking for family members.

+A reunification center was set up at a parking lot on the campus of Gavilan College, according to the police.

 What is the Gilroy Garlic Festival?

-The Gilroy Garlic Festival is an annual food festival held in Gilroy, California.
-The website describes the event as “the world’s greatest summer food fair.”
+The Gilroy Garlic Festival is an annual food fair held in Gilroy, Ca., a city of about 50,000 people nicknamed the garlic capital of the world.
+The festival website describes the event as “the world’s greatest summer food fair.”
 It has been running since 1979.

 This story is developing, please check back for updates.